simon-ritchie/apysc/docs_src/source/stage.md

 - `add_to`: str, default 'body'
   - Specification of element to add stage.
 Unique tag (e.g., 'body') or ID selector (e.g., '#any-unique-elem') is acceptable.
 - `stage_elem_id`: str or None, optional
-  - ID attribute set to stage html element (e.g., 'line-graph').
-If None is set, random integer will be applied.
+  - ID attribute set to stage HTML element (e.g., 'line-graph').
+If None is set, a random integer will be applied.

 <hr>